FelixAugenstein/watson-assistant-tutorial/README.md

 <h4>1) Intents</h4>

-Click "Create Intent".
-You can create a first intent `#Greeting` and define user examples such as "Hello", "Good morning", "Good day", "Hey there", and "Hi, how are you?".
+Click "Create intent".
+You can create a first intent `#Greeting` and define user examples, such as "Hello", "Good morning", "Good day", "Hey there", and "Hi, how are you?".

 ![Create an Intent](readme_images/create-intents.png)